Hard Money Lenders Idaho: What You Need to Know

 What is a hard money lender?

 Interest rates for hard money loans are typically higher than traditional loans, ranging from 8% to 15%, with additional fees and costs.
-If a borrower fails to repay the loan, the lender can seize the property, making it essential for borrowers to have a clear exit strategy.
-Hard money loans offer a fast, flexible financing solution but come with higher risks and costs.
+If the borrower can’t pay the loan back, the lender can take the property, which is why it’s important to have a solid plan for how to pay it off.
+Hard money loans in Idaho offer a fast, flexible financing solution but come with higher risks and costs.

 How does a hard money loan work?